Immunological and Inflammatory Aspects of Periodontal Disease

 Progression of the Inflammatory Periodontal Lesion

-As with most infections, the inflammatory reaction within the gingival tissue serves to contain or stop a local microbial attack, and prevents the spread of attacking organism.
+As with most infections, the inflammatory reaction within the gingival tissue serves to contain or stop a local microbial attack, and prevents the spread of the invading organism.
 However, a robust inflammatory reaction may also result in the destruction of surrounding cells, connective tissue matrix and eventually bone.
 The progression from relative health to advanced disease is best explained by reviewing the mechanisms of plaque induced inflammation and the immune components involved in initiating and propagating the inflammatory process.

 Early visible inflammatory changes in the gingival margin occur within a few days if plaque growth is undisturbed.
 Within 10 to 20 days the plaque mass changes composition from mostly gram-positive coccoid and filamentous bacteria to gram-negative rods and spirochetes.
 A gram-positive plaque is usually associated with periodontal health, while a gram-negative is associated with disease.
 This complex community of microorganisms is referred to as a biofilm.